ekoDB White Paper

 - Multi-Model Architecture: Key-value, document, vector search, and real-time messaging in a single system

-- Adaptive Scaling: Automatically tunes from IoT devices to enterprise servers
+- Adaptive Scaling: Deployments from IoT devices to enterprise servers

 - Secure by Default: HTTPS/WSS-only, AES-GCM encryption at rest, TLS/SSL in transit